AkkarinForest/Haskell-Workshop/intro-1/README.md

 -> 3
 ```

 Notice that you can transform an infix operator to a prefix operator by surrounding it with `()`.
-In other words the following are equivalent
+In other words the following are equivalent:

 ```haskell
 sum a b = a + b